NEW TO 2020 – graphic novels may now be submitted for the Prize.

-- Submissions received after the final deadline of August 15, 2019 will be deemed ineligible.
+- Final deadline for submissions is August 14, 2020.
+Submissions received after the final deadline of August 14, 2020 will be deemed ineligible.

 - The Scotiabank Giller Prize may, at any time, call in a book, even if that book has not been submitted as an eligible title.
 In that event, the publisher will be required to complete an entry form, sign and submit the entry form along and comply with all other rules and regulations.

 - Except for call-in’s, receipt of eligible submissions will be acknowledged in writing by the Prize.
 If a submission has not been acknowledged by the Prize, the submitted title has not been received/or is deemed ineligible.

 - No book entered or called in will be returned to publishers.